* * *

 Heart: How do you do your Indian grocery (lentils and other dry goods) shopping?

-SG: Atlanta is 180 miles from Albany and Tallahassee is 80 miles south.
+SG: Atlanta is 180 miles from where we live and Tallahassee is 80 miles south.
 But we prefer Atlanta because we can come to the temple here.
 There is no Indian temple in Tallahassee.
 Two birds at one shot.
 (Laughs)

 Heart: Tell me anything.